Comparison of different approaches to the quasi-static approximation in Horndeski models: Conclusions

 In Section~\ref{sect:numerical_comparison}, we also discussed the problems associated with the expressions derived from the equations of the metric potentials, as we explained a distinctive feature is that they diverge on scales of interest, ${\rm K}\simeq\mathcal{O}(1)$.
 We explained this for some simple models which allow us to perform the calculations, and linked the problem to the failure of the QSA approximation: since the coefficient of the potential $\Psi$ becomes zero, it is not justified to apply the QSA and neglect time derivatives, as these are the only terms surviving.

 We finally comment more in detail upon the differences we see among the three different approaches.
 The final expressions differ from each other because the QSA is applied differently in the three approaches.
-However, if we make sure to apply the QSA in \textit{exactly} the same way for all the approaches, i.e., we force, for example, dropping exactly the same terms the QSA for EFE on the other two approaches, then the expressions of the other approaches turn out to be identical to those of EFE.
+However, if we make sure to apply the QSA in \textit{exactly} the same way for all the approaches, i.e., we force, for example, dropping exactly the same terms of the QSA for EFE on the other two approaches, then the expressions of the other approaches turn out to be identical to those of EFE.
 This can be done by establishing a hierarchy among the coefficients in EFE comparing terms in an equation and establishing which one is dominant and it is a direct consequence of the fact that the starting equations are the same (although written differently) and the same coefficients are now kept (or neglected).

-Finally, in the Supplementary Material, we provide an extensive comparison between results in this and in previous works, translating the relevant expressions in the notation used here.
+Finally, in the Supplementary data, we provide an extensive comparison between results in this and in previous works, translating the relevant expressions in the notation used here.

 \acknowledgments RAB and FP acknowledge support from Science and Technology Facilities Council (STFC) grant ST/P000649/1.
 BB and FP acknowledge financial support from the European Research Council (ERC) Consolidator Grant 725456.
 EB acknowledges support from the European Research Council Grant No: 693024 and the Beecroft Trust.
 LL acknowledges the support by a Swiss National Science Foundation (SNSF) Professorship grant (No. 170547).
 FP thanks Savvas Nesseris and Rub\'en Arjona for useful discussions and for giving access to the material which allowed us to extend their expressions to the case where $\alpha_{\rm T}\neq 0$.
+The authors thank an anonymous referee for their valuable comments which helped improving the manuscript.